General Data Protection Regulations (GDPR)

 Sharing your information

-To provide some of the above services we share information with our home repairs service so that maintenance work can be carried out on your home.
+To provide some of the above services we share information with our contractors so that maintenance work can be carried out on your home.
 Sometimes we may share your information with local authorities, the police, other social landlords or support services if it is in yours or the public’s interest.

 How long we keep your information?